Courtois misses Chelsea training

 Chelsea will, however, be encouraged by the timely return of Hazard and Kante, the pair having been linked with Madrid and Paris Saint-Germain respectively.

-They were joined by fellow World Cup participants Olivier Giroud, Gary Cahill and Michy Batshuayi ahead of Tuesday's International Champions Cup clash with Lyon.
+Hazard and Kante were joined by fellow FIFA World Cup participants Olivier Giroud, Gary Cahill and Michy Batshuayi ahead of Tuesday's International Champions Cup clash with Lyon.

 The England youth international will spend the current campaign at Derby County after Frank Lampard added a second Chelsea loanee, Mason Mount having arrived in July.